Dental Care for the Whole Family

 - Help restore your ability to eat and speak

 For those patients looking to improve the stability of an existing denture, consider connecting your denture to dental implants.

 Soon after starting treatment at our office for teeth whitening, you will start to see a whiter and brighter smile With our whitening services the effects of coffee, smoking, tea, and other causes for tooth discoloration, will slowly disappear leaving a beautiful white smile.
 Schedule an appointment for a consultation with our dentists to see if you're a candidate for teeth whitening.

 If you happen to be missing one or more teeth, dental implants could be the perfect solution for you!
 Dental implants are natural-looking and are permanently anchored into the patient's jawbone and, unlike traditional bridges, no preparation of adjacent teeth is required.

 It is important to replace missing teeth, because if left with spaces, your teeth can shift and cause a variety of other dental problems.
-Dr. Hogan has extensive experience in treatment planning and designing implant solutions that are custom tailored for each individual patient.
+Our dentists have extensive experience in treatment planning and designing implant solutions that are custom tailored for each individual patient.
 When your dental implants are placed, your jaw will bond and attach to the implant making them very strong and functional.